skypilot-org/skypilot/docs/source/reference/tpu.rst

 .. note::

-   We encourage researchers to apply free TPU access through `TPU Research Cloud (TRC) <https://sites.research.google/trc/about/>`_ program.
+   We encourage researchers to apply for free TPU access through `TPU Research Cloud (TRC) <https://sites.research.google/trc/about/>`_ program.

 Getting TPUs in one command